-We use a variety of datasets from the Penn Machine Learning Benchmarks (PMLB)~\cite{olson2017pmlb,romano2021pmlb}.
+We use datasets from the Penn Machine Learning Benchmarks (PMLB)~\cite{olson2017pmlb,romano2021pmlb}.
 To harmonize evaluation, we only consider binary-classification datasets, though alternative feature selection also works for regression and multi-class problems.
-We exclude datasets with less than 100 data objects since they might entail a high uncertainty when assessing feature-set quality.
-Otherwise, the number of data objects should not systematically impact the feature-set quality and is unimportant for our evaluation.
-Also, we exclude datasets with less than 15 features to leave some room for alternatives.
-Next, we exclude one dataset with 1000 features, which would dominate the overall runtime of the experiments.
-Finally, we manually exclude datasets that seem duplicated or modified versions of other datasets from the benchmark.

-Consequently, we obtain 30 datasets with 106 to 9822 data objects and 15 to 168 features.
+We exclude datasets with less than 100 data objects since they may entail a high uncertainty when assessing feature-set quality.
+Also, we exclude datasets with less than 15 features to leave room for alternatives.
+Next, we exclude one dataset with 1000 features, which would dominate the overall runtime.
+Finally, we manually exclude datasets that seem to be duplicated or modified versions of other datasets.
+Consequently, we obtain 30 datasets with 106 to 9822 data objects and 15 to 168 features (cf.~Table~\ref{tab:afs:datasets}).
 The datasets do not contain any missing values.
 Categorical features have an ordinal encoding by default.
-Table~\ref{tab:afs:datasets} lists these datasets.